 Birmingham Airport has a range of cafés, bars and restaurants.
 So, if you’re looking for a quick brew to get you buzzed before your flight, Costa, Caffé Nero and Pret a Manger is where you can get your fix.
 Or if you’re wanting a bite to eat, grab a delicious wrap from Wrapchic, or get your money’s worth with a meal deal from Burger King.
 Giraffe is perfect for families and All Bar One has great food and drink menu.

 As Britain’s second largest city it’s no wonder that Birmingham has one of the best airports in the UK.
-Book into one of our four airport lounges, and indulge in complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+Book into one of our five airport lounges, and indulge in complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 The airport is very easy to get to whichever way you choose to travel to it.
 If you’re driving to the airport, you’ll find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a car park space online in advance and save up to 70% off.